dwyerdevices/projects/readme.md

  - [ ] count out tiles needed for undermountain
  - [ ] add twitter and instagram links to page header on dwyerdevices
  - [ ] add featured images for old posts
+ - [ ] fix displayed name for posts (shows dwyepasdfasdfasdf something right now)

 # To design

  - broken stone river
- - Canals of City in the Sky
  - layout of Seven Oases
+ - canal variations and accessories
+  - embankment with bollards
+  - embankment with slopes into water
+  - embankment with steps into water
+  - embankment with high sides
+  - curves
+  - angles
+  - canal bridges
+  - canals with railings (canals in the sky)

 # To slice

  - city in the sky lion portal
- - tiles in pla (smooth stone 2x2, walls 2x2, doors)
+ - tiles in pla (smooth stone 2x2, walls 2x2, doors) for undermountain
- - big ornaments

 # Transfer to sdcard

- - canals
-  - brick embankment 2x2
-  - smooth embankment 2x2
-  - water 2x3

 # To Print from card

- - owl hat @ 700% scale
- - 2 more joycon

 # To Finish

- - Moon
- - cages

 # To Instagram